Cluster showers and flooding

 Why are heavy downpours a problem for the sewer system?

-How does rainwater cause nuisance?
+How does rainwater cause flooding?

 Due to overflow in a combined sewer system